 - WET ROT: this group of fungi mainly appear as external rot on wood and walls in your cellar.
 The spores spread in a fan shape.
 Can cause respiratory infections and breathing difficulties.

 Once these uninvited guests make their way into your home, it’s best to kick them out as quickly as possible.
 If you decide to scrub them off, make sure you use a face mask and gloves!
-Supermarkets and DIY stores offer a range of well-known anti-mould products that are quick and easy to use, and most important of all, highly effective.
-Another common way to remove mould in the home is to spray white vinegar directly onto the stains.
+Supermarkets and DIY stores offer a range of well-known anti-mold products that are quick and easy to use, and most important of all, highly effective.
+Another common way to remove mold in the home is to spray white vinegar directly onto the stains.
 It’s best to allow the vinegar to sit for around an hour before you start scrubbing and rinsing with plenty of water.
 Baking soda can also help and is highly environmentally friendly to boot.
 Simply dissolve around five grams of baking soda in 25 ml of lukewarm water and spray it onto the areas to be treated.
 Allow the mixture to sit for around an hour, scrub using a hard brush and wipe down with a damp cloth.

 Of course, prevention is always better than cure.
-And there’s some good news here: preventing mould in your home is easy.
+And there’s some good news here: preventing mold in your home is easy.
 The best way to prevent damp (condensation) is by ventilating.
 Lots of people do so by opening one or more windows around the house.
 While this certainly has a positive impact, it’s often not enough to solve the problem.
 Every home can use the helping hand provided by a mechanical extract ventilation system to extract dirty and excessively humid air and replace it with fresh outside air.
 A good C+ ventilation system (system 3), such as Healthbox 3.0, restores balance to the composition of your air.

 Getting some help from ventilation to keep the indoor air healthy is a must for every home.
-If you’ve already applied the last few finishing touches to your home, you’re unlikely to be enthused by the prospect of installing a centralised ventilation system.
+If you’ve already applied the last few finishing touches to your home, you’re unlikely to be enthused by the prospect of installing a centralized ventilation system.
 Fortunately, renovation solutions are available too, such as Renson Waves: a fan for bathrooms and other wet rooms around your home.
 Waves can easily be integrated into existing air ducting.

 The perfect ventilation system for your home depends on several factors, so make sure you enlist an expert to help.
-Contact our Renson specialists today to stop mould before it even gets a chance!
+Contact our Renson specialists today to stop mold before it even gets a chance!